Callao Peru Travel Guide

 Callao has a diverse landscape for travelers.
 The city boasts a mild, desert-like climate, defined by high humidity and minimal rainfall.
 Temperatures remain comfortable year-round.

-Mild, desert-like weather with comfortable temperatures year-round.
+Mild, desert-like climate with comfortable temperatures year-round.

 Explore La Punta for walks, fresh seafood, and Palomino Islands for sea lions.